reed9999/build-various-things/README.md

+# Issues with this commit
+Merging is going to get out of hand so let's try to control this!

+- bootstrap obv is a mess.
+I really only want git.
+- ~~it's not pushd'ing correctly so code is put in scripts if I run from scripts.~~ fixed
+- and THEN... of course the refactoring.
+But be sure to add the newly refactored dir!!
+- getting it to use Python3.11 is still a mess.
+This revision is probably forgetting to re-link 3.9, and it seems we're not installing pip for 3.11.

 # README - Compiling and Building Various Things
 Here I attempt to automate build processes... just because.
 (Building from source is a prereq to mucking around in source, kind of,